 When is the Chennai Rainbow* Pride march?

-Chennai’s tenth Rainbow Pride / Self Respect march has been scheduled for 24th of June 2018, the last Sunday of the month (subject to police permission).
-Keep a watch on the Facebook page and event page for for updates of 2018 Pride.
+Chennai’s eleventh Rainbow Pride / Self Respect march has been scheduled for 30th of June 2019, the last Sunday of the month (subject to police permission).
+It will commence from the gate of Rajarathnam Stadium in Egmore.
+Keep a watch on the Facebook page and event page for for updates of 2019 Pride.

 What should I do to be a part of the pride parade/pride events?